-Learn how to make hot chocolate bombs for gifting this holiday season!
+Learn how to make hot chocolate bombs for gifting this holiday season with step-by-step photos, tips and tricks and an easy to follow video tutorial!
 This hot chocolate bomb recipe is created with spheres of chocolate filled with hot cocoa powder and miniature marshmallows.
 They melt into an incredibly decadent mug of hot cocoa with a pour of warm milk.

-These hot chocolate bombs are fun to make and even more fun to watch as they melt into a warm and cozy mug of chocolate indulgence!
-Watch the magic happen right before your eyes and learn just how easy it is to create these little treats yourself.
+They are fun to make and even more fun to watch as they explode into a warm and cozy mug of chocolate indulgence!
+Watch the magic happen right before your eyes as marshmallows appear and it turns into the best cup of hot chocolate.
+Learn just how easy it is to create these little treats yourself.

 This post contains affiliate links.
 As an Amazon Associate, I receive a small commission at no cost to you!